Supercooled Phase Transitions with Radiative Symmetry Breaking: Extending the validity of the supercool expansion

 The next step, the improved supercool expansion at NLO, would consist in including the $x^2\log x$ and $x^2$ terms in the small-$x$ expansion of $J_B(x)$ and $J_F(x)$, see~(\ref{JBdef})-(\ref{JFdef}), and considering the field-dependent logarithm in~(\ref{logSplit}).
 As already remarked, the $\log a_B$ and $\log a_F$ contributions (and thus the $x^2$ terms) in~(\ref{JBdef})-(\ref{JFdef}) can be ignored because they can be absorbed in a redefinition of the renormalization-scheme-dependent coefficient $a_s$ in~(\ref{Vqs}).
 In doing these improvements one needs to include extra parameters beyond $\chi_0$, $\bar \beta$ $g$ and $\tilde g$.
 An attempt to go to the improved supercool expansion at NLO was performed in a specific model in~\cite{Pascoli:2026tuu}.
 However, really going to this higher level of precision would also require estimating all functional determinants appearing in the one-loop prefactor of $\Gamma$ given in~\cite{Linde:1980tt,Linde:1981zj}, which were missed in~\cite{Pascoli:2026tuu}.
 So in the improved supercool expansion at NLO one needs to correct Eq.~(\ref{lteq}) for the nucleation temperature $T_n$ in a non-trivial way.
 A complete analysis of the improved supercool expansion at NLO is thus not yet present in the literature.

 Moreover, if we were to apply this NLO machinery to GW production one should make sure that the spectrum of GWs used is known at a correspondingly high level of precision.
 The inclusion of the $x^2\log x$ terms in the small-$x$ expansion of $J_B(x)$ and $J_F(x)$ in~(\ref{JBdef})-(\ref{JFdef}) improves the approximation if one knows the spectrum of GWs at a level of precision of $~6/(\pi\times 32)$ (which is a few percents).
 This number is obtained by comparing the coefficient of the $x^{3/2}$ term in~(\ref{JBdef}) with that of the $x^2\log x$ terms.
-Achieving this goal is not trivial.
-For example, the templates of the spectrum of GWs used in~\cite{Pascoli:2026tuu} (taken from~\cite{Caprini:2024hue}) are affected by uncertainties whose size is unknown\footnote{The author thanks Germano Nardini for a useful private communication on this topic.} and thus cannot guarantee a few-percent precision.
+Achieving this goal is highly non trivial.
+For example, the templates of the spectrum of GWs used in~\cite{Pascoli:2026tuu} (which were taken from~\cite{Caprini:2024hue}) are affected by uncertainties whose size is (at least currently) unknown\footnote{The author thanks Germano Nardini, an author of~\cite{Caprini:2024hue}, for a useful private communication on this topic.} and thus cannot guarantee a few-percent precision.
+Indeed, in~\cite{Caprini:2024hue} it is explicitly stated that their templates, despite embodying the current state of the art in simplicity and accuracy, are ultimately placeholders for the more precise templates that the community will need to develop over the next decade.

+An aspect that can potentially simplify the determination of the spectrum of GWs is that in the RSB scenario the leading source of GWs is provided by bubble collisions that take place in the vacuum.
+This is because the energy density of the region through which the bubbles propagate is dominated by the vacuum energy associated with $\chi$, leading to the exponential growth of the cosmological scale factor, as discussed above.
+This inflationary behavior, as usual, dilutes any preexisting matter and radiation; therefore, one can neglect the production of GWs from hydrodynamic effects such turbulence and sound waves in the cosmic fluid~\cite{Caprini:2015zlo,Maggiore:2018sht,Lewicki:2022pdb}.
+Indeed, one can explicitly check that in our case the condition provided by Ref.~\cite{Caprini:2019egz} for plasma effects to be negligible is satisfied by using the validity of the supercool expansion (even in its improved form).